euphonie/study-notes/Other/ICU Certification/General Policies.md

 - No choking hazards
 - Local language recommended for cheer/chants
 - Local culture can be included in routine
-- Athletes should have 6+ months of legal residence in represented country
+- Athletes should have 6+ months of legal residence in represented country.
+- 2020.
+Don't expose midriff/mid-section of athletes rules for team attire

 ## Injuries